The course covers both antibody and vaccine cancer therapies and explores the immunology of the tumour host interface.

 In addition, you will learn about intellectual property and how to exploit scientific research in scientific writings, patents and in development of business plans applicable to the biotechnology industry.
 To gain practical experience in research, you will also carry out a research project in the field of tumour immunology.

 You will take 120 credits worth of taught modules, and undertake a 60-credit research module.

 Through the research project module, you will experience contemporary research methods by designing a research programme and performing experiments, surveys, or other research activities aimed at solving a specific biomedical problem.

 This module provides an overview of the mechanisms and concepts underpinning the science of immunology and allergy.

 This series of lectures giving students an in-depth understanding of normal cell regulatory mechanisms and how these are altered during the carcinogenic process.

 - Familial cancer syndromes.

-This 10 credit module gives an overview of immunological approaches to cancer immunotherapy and immunological mechanisms and how these may be used to optimise therapeutic approaches.
+An overview of immunological approaches to cancer immunotherapy and immunological mechanisms and how these may be used to optimise therapeutic approaches.

 - Anti-tumour Antibody Responses